The Solmar V is a luxury liveaboard departing from Cabo San Lucas, Mexico. She travels with a crew of 10 and a maximum of 22 divers.

 Schedules & prices

-Boat Only price per person includes: Transfer from Hotel Solmar Suites and Solmar V, accommodation in a twin share standard cabin, 3 meals per day, snacks between meals, soft drinks, beer and wine with dinner, 3-4 dives a day (days vary), tanks, weights and weight belts, all port fees, fuel surcharges and park fees.
+Boat Only price per person includes: Accommodation in a twin share standard cabin, 3 meals per day, snacks between meals, soft drinks, beer and wine with dinner, 2-4 dives a day (days vary), tanks, weights and weight belts, port fees, nitrox.

 Please contact Regaldive